dimkauzh/vuelto-engine/README.md

 ### 🙌 Thanks To

 A special thanks to:

 - **Dimkauzh** for the initial idea and development.
 - **ZakaHaceCosas** for the great improvements on top of vuelto.

 Also a big shoutout to our homies and partners at [**Sokora**](https://sokora.org), [**Atom**](https://atomlabs.ie) and [**Epic-Bot**](https://bamb.cl/epic-bot/)

-Without the help of these people, Vuelto would be where it is today.
+Without the help of these people, Vuelto wouldn't be where it is today.
 Your support has helped make Vuelto even better! 🤝 🙌

 ---